exalted/jekyll-scaffold-for-gh-pages/README.md

 # About

-This repository is a bare scaffold for [Jekyll](http://jekyllrb.com), ready to be published on [GitHub Pages](https://pages.github.com).
+This repository is a bare scaffold for [Jekyll](http://jekyllrb.com), ready to be published on [GitHub Pages](https://pages.github.com) and some workflow goodies for development and publishing.

 # Info